Last Updated on 1 month by traveldrafts

 #1 Take a walking tour

 One of our favorite suggestions in these big, historic cities is starting with a walking tour.
-A walking tour will give you an overview of the city. the guide will take you to some of the main sights, explain their importance, and tell you stories about the neighborhoods and the history of Budapest.
+A walking tour will give you an overview of the town.
+The guide will take you to some of the main sights, explain their importance, and tell you stories about the neighborhoods and the history of Budapest.

-In Winter, there are fewer tours, and much fewer tourists, making it more enjoyable.
+In Winter, there are fewer tours and much fewer tourists, making it more enjoyable.
 On the other hand, it will probably be very cold and even snowing, so pack some warm clothes and shoes.
-You can also take advantage of having a local guide and ask for some tips about restaurants, bars, and whatever you are interested in.
+You can also take advantage of having a local guide and ask for tips on restaurants, bars, and other local attractions that interest you.

 #2 Visit the Hungarian Parliament

-The Hungarian Parliament is possibly the most famous building in Budapest, and you won’t miss it even if you want to.
+The Hungarian Parliament is arguably the most famous building in Budapest, and you won’t miss it, even if you try.
 It’s 268 meters long and 96 meters high in the central dome.
 It may look familiar to you as the English Parliament inspired it.

 The Parliament is really a wonderful building, full of lovely details, golden ornaments, and beautiful rooms.
 The tour will guide you through these rooms and sights, which include the Holy Crown, the magnificent staircase, and the session room.

 You should always book your visit as soon as you plan the trip.
 It sells out really fast, even in winter!
-Book your ticket online, and you’ll save time and money and ensure that you actually have a ticket.
+Book your ticket online to save time and money, and ensure you have a ticket.

 #3 Szechenyi thermal baths

-Going to Budapest and not going to the thermal baths is inconceivable… for us!
-Even if you have little time, you need to go to the baths, and in winter, we suggest going to the Szechenyi thermal baths, located in the city park.
+Going to Budapest without visiting the thermal baths is inconceivable… for us!
+Even if you have little time, you should see the baths.
+In winter, we recommend the Szechenyi thermal baths, located in the city park.
 They are the most popular and the biggest in Europe, with 18 pools (15 indoors and three outdoors), several saunas, and steam baths.

-This is one of the most crowded attractions in Budapest, so during winter, it has far fewer people, which makes it even better.
-However, we still encourage you to buy the tickets online, skip the lines, and guarantee that you can enter!
+This is one of the most crowded attractions in Budapest, but during winter, it’s far less crowded, making it even better.
+However, we still encourage you to buy tickets online, skip the lines, and guarantee your entry!
 Do you really want to go to Budapest and have to skip this?

 #4 Gellert thermal baths

-The Szechenyi Thermal Baths have a beautiful building, but that’s not enough to be the most beautiful thermal baths in Budapest, that title goes to the Gellert thermal baths in Gellert Hotel – an exquisite hundred years old art nouveau building.
+The Szechenyi Thermal Baths have a beautiful building, but that’s not enough to be the most attractive thermal baths in Budapest; that title goes to the Gellert thermal baths in Gellert Hotel – an exquisite, hundred-year-old Art Nouveau building.

-Unless you are staying 3 days in Budapest or more, we do not suggest you go to both baths, there’re a lot of things to see and do in this city.
+Unless you are staying in Budapest for 3 days or more, we don’t recommend visiting both baths, as there’s plenty to see and do in the city.
 We think the Szechenyi is a better option in winter because the outside pools are open, and it’s so much fun to be in hot water and freezing air.
-Gellert baths have the outdoor pools closed, and you can’t have that experience.
+Gellert Baths have closed their outdoor pools, so you can’t have that experience.

 #5 Enjoy a Danube cruise

 One of the most popular things to do in Budapest, all year round, is taking a Danube cruise.
-There are cruises for all tastes, time of the day, wallets, and duration.
-As you are traveling in winter, make sure you choose one with a warm, closed boat.
+There are cruises for all tastes, times of the day, wallets, and durations.
+When traveling in winter, ensure you select a warm, enclosed boat.

-Tip: if you want a very cheap cruise, you can take one of the public transport boats and enjoy the views during the day.
+Tip: For a very cheap cruise, consider taking one of the public transport boats to enjoy the views during the day.

 #6 Ruins bars

-The ruins bars are (were?) the hottest nightlife trend in Budapest a few years ago.
-They used to be a very local thing until tourists found them, and now every backpacker wants to go to Budapest to check out the ruins, bars and party all night long!
+The ruin bars are (were?) the hottest nightlife trend in Budapest a few years ago.
+They used to be a very local thing until tourists found them, and now every backpacker wants to go to Budapest to check out the ruins, bars ,and party all night long!

-If you haven’t heard about ruins bars, the concept is simple: you take an abandoned old building (usually in the old Jewish quarter) and set up a bar in it, and fill it with random flea market furniture, cool street art, and start serving alcohol.
-There are many of these bars, and it can be difficult to choose where to go, so you should really consider doing a pub crawl.
+If you haven’t heard about ruin bars, the concept is simple: you take an abandoned old building (usually in the old Jewish quarter) and set up a bar in it, fill it with random flea market furniture, cool street art, and start serving alcohol.
+There are many of these bars, and it can be challenging to choose where to go, so you should really consider doing a pub crawl.

-The ruins bars are a perfect destination for partying in Budapest, particularly in winter, with fewer tourists and more locals.
+The ruin bars are a perfect destination for partying in Budapest, particularly in winter, with fewer tourists and more locals.
 It’s also a great way to warm up… in every way.

 St. Stephen’s Basilica is the biggest church in Budapest and, naturally, one of its main attractions.
-It’s right in the center, so you can go there even without wanting to.
+It’s right in the center, so you can go there even if you don’t feel like it.

-It is a beautiful neoclassical cathedral on the exterior, but the interior will catch your eyes with sculptures, frescoes, and stained glass windows.
+It is a beautiful neoclassical cathedral on the exterior, but the interior will catch your eye with sculptures, frescoes, and stained glass windows.
 Furthermore, you can supposedly find Saint Stephen’s mummified right hand.

 Finally, the cathedral is also a great stop on those freezing days in winter!
 You can stop, sit, rest, enjoy the views, and warm up a bit before continuing your journey.